 3. A Brief Overview of Titles of Sovereignty

 9 One of the five modes of acquisition of territorial sovereignty identified in the legal literature is no longer a valid title (conquest, including debellatio).
-Another mode is essentially related to previous periods of history (effective occupation, since it can be affirmed that there are generally no longer terrae nullius).
+Another mode is essentially related to past periods of history (effective occupation, since it can generally be affirmed that there are no longer terrae nullius).
 The existence of another mode under international law is controversial (acquisitive prescription).
 Moreover, State practice and case law evince that there are other titles by which territorial sovereignty is established.

 silence may also speak, but only if the conduct of the other State calls for a response.
 Critical for the Court’s assessment of the conduct of the Parties is the central importance in international law and relations of State sovereignty over territory and of the stability and certainty of that sovereignty.
 Because of that, any passing of sovereignty over territory on the basis of the conduct of the Parties, as set out above, must be manifested clearly and without any doubt by that conduct and the relevant facts.
-That is especially so if what may be involved, in the case of one of the Parties, is in effect the abandonment of sovereignty over part of its territory.
-(At paras 121–2)
+That is especially so if what may be involved, in the case of one of the Parties, is in effect the abandonment of sovereignty over part of its territory (at paras 121–22).

 4. Contested Approaches to Acquisition of Territorial Sovereignty